 The day Shakespeare stops making sense to the world is probably the day I'll stop trying to make sense of the world too.
-Powerful performances in a smart, politically charged adaptation of one of the Bard's three roman tragedies.
+Powerful performances in a clever, politically charged adaptation of one of the Bard's three roman tragedies.
 A testament to his timeless understanding of the human condition.
-Fiennes clearly madr this out of love.
+Vanessa Redgrave is simply mesmerizing.
+It is clear Fiennes made this (first) baby with love.

 There are moments of cinematic greatness in Coriolanus, but I didn't think it is an affecting film in its entirety.
 The highlight of the film is beyond doubt the acting, which makes sense, considering this is a Shakespeare adaptation.
 Fiennes especially shines in his portrayal, ranging from a dominant intensity to a poignant vulnerability.
 Cox, Butler and Redgrave, also elevate the film with their performances.